Did you know the current Coinstar fee is 11.9?

 There are plenty of options to get started.
 Whether you roll your coins and take them to your local bank or take the fees and use Coinstar.
 And for quick purchases at the grocery store you can always carry your spare change with you.
 While it is a little of bit of work, every penny counts when it comes to meeting your financial goals!

 Hopefully, this helps you deal with coin machines, fees, and the other hassles when finding a coin machine.
-Make sure you remember to check your Coinstar later in 2018 so you can use your spare change to help you pay for your monthly bills.
+Make sure you remember to check your Coinstar in 2022 so you can use your spare change to help you pay for your monthly bills.

 What method do you use for dealing with spare change?
 Do you prefer the old school method of rolling them or the convenience of Coinstar?